EricSmekens/node-serial-obd/README.md

 # Limitations

--   Only tested on Ubuntu
+-   Only tested on Ubuntu and Windows 10.
 -   Only tested with rfcomm, and not with actual serial port yet.
 -   Only tested on ELM327 devices.
 -   Not all OBD-II Commands are implemented yet.